natj/guide-to-configuring-arch-on-lenovo-carbon-x1-gen7/README.md

 # Configuring

-After those preliminaries, here follows the actual list configurations.
+After those preliminaries, here follows the actual list of configurations I've figured out so far.

 ## time

 If you have opened Windows before installing Linux it might have messed your internal system clock.
 This is the clock that stores time when you shutdown the computer and reload.
 Win10 apparently overwrites the time with timezone settings so there might be +-few hour mismatch to real time in Linux.

-To update it reliable and easily install `ntp` then get the global time with
+To update it reliably and easily install `ntp` then get the global time with
 ```
 sudo ntpd -qg
 ```